-- Enterprise Plan pricing isn’t publically listed (womp womp 🎺), and requires a minimum of 100 licenses to unlock integrations with Azure, Okta, and OneLogin.
+- Enterprise Plan pricing isn’t publically listed and requires a minimum of 100 licenses to unlock integrations with Azure, Okta, and OneLogin.

 4. Google Voice for Google Workspace

-Voice calls from Google Voice are almost notorious in the VoIP world, especially with the company’s huge user base.
-Google Voice for Google Workspace provides local numbers and international reach, along with a few features such as:
+If you’re looking into VoIP solutions, you’ve come across Google Voice.
+Their paid plans, Google Voice for Google Workspace, provides local numbers and international reach, along with a few features such as: